jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Go to Royal Caribbean or Celebrity and do a mock booking of the room you want, with the same number of adults and kids
 1. Select a cruise and select your room type/room.
 Be sure to enter your C&A number and any senior/military/police discounts in the "Apply Promo Code and Exclusive Rates" link to the left. **Use your C&A or Celebrity # depending on the cruise.
 Do not use username.
 Bug in Royal Website requires your number not username**
 1. If you want a refundable deposit, trip insurance, or include gratituies be sure to select them on the "preferences screen"
+1. For Celebrity, DO NOT click "Upgrade to included WIFI and drinks".
+The code cannot handle that (yet).
+You will have to remove this cost from the price.
 1. Complete until they ask for your personal/guest information
 1. At this point, you should see a blue bar at the bottom right of webpage with a price
 1. Copy the entire URL from the top of your browser into the cruiseURL field.
 The url should start with `https://www.royalcaribbean.com/checkout/guest-info?...` or `https://www.celebritycruises.com/checkout/guest-info?...` where `...` is a bunch of stuff.
 Copy the entire URL